-The mandate goes even further to erode physical education at the high school level.
+The mandate goes even further to erode the importance of physical education for kids at the high school level.
 There are several ways to get around ever going to gym class.

-“They can test out,” explains Roxane McCormick, a gym teacher at Salem High School, part of Plymouth-Canton Educational Park.
+“They can test out,” explains Roxane McCormick, a gym teacher at Salem High School, part of Plymouth-Canton Community Schools.

 “In our district, it’s a three-part test that involves running, swimming and a written portion.
 Students have to pass all three with an 80 percent score or better.”